surniaulula/wpsso/readme.txt

 		* "Subject Telephone"
 		* "Subject Price Range"
 		* "Subject Serves Cuisine"
+	* Moved the Document SSO "Article Section" and "Est. Reading Time" option to the Edit Schema tab.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
 	* Renamed the 'article_section' metadata option key to 'schema_article_section'.
 	* Renamed the 'reading_mins' metadata option key to 'schema_reading_mins'.
-	* Moved organization and place tooltip messages to the WPSSO Core plugin.
+	* Moved organization and place tooltip messages from the WPSSO OPM add-on to the WPSSO Core plugin.
 	* Added a new `WpssoMessagesTooltipMetaOrg` class in lib/messages-tooltip-meta-org.php.
 	* Added a new `WpssoMessagesTooltipMetaPlace` class in lib/messages-tooltip-meta-place.php.
 	* Added a new `WpssoMessagesTooltipMetaProduct` class in lib/messages-tooltip-meta-product.php.